-1. Public School Status.
-WIS recognizes that the School will be deemed a public, common school, and local education agency, subject to all applicable provisions of local, state and federal law.
-WIS agrees to comply with applicable laws, including but not limited to laws relating to health and safety, student and parents' rights, civil rights, nondiscrimination laws, student assessment, assessment administration, data collection, reporting, and remediation requirements.
+- 1. Compliance with State and Federal Law.
+The parties recognize that it is not the intention of this Compact to create a public-school district.
+The parties further recognize that the School shall be considered a local education agency under federal law.
+The School Board agrees to comply with applicable laws, including but not limited to laws relating to health and safety, student and parents' rights, civil rights, nondiscrimination laws.
+The School will comply with applicable laws pertaining to student assessment, assessment administration, data collection, reporting, and remediation requirements.
 These requirements include, but are not limited to, those imposed under the Individuals with Disabilities Education Improvement Act (20 U.S.C.
 Sec.
 1401 et seq.); the Federal Educational Rights and Privacy Act (20 U.S.C.
 Sec.
 1232g), the Elementary and Secondary Education Act (20 U.S.C.
 Sec.
 6301 et seq.), and the McKinney-Vento Act (42 U.S.C.
-11432 et seq.).

-2. Student Data and Enrollment Reporting.

-- (a) WIS agrees to report School enrollment to OSPI in the same manner and using the same definitions of enrolled students and annual average full-time equivalent enrollment as is required of Washington public school districts. - (b) WIS agrees to meet all CEDARS reporting requirements as outlined in OSPI's annual CEDARS data manual.
+11432 et seq.). - 2.
+Student Data and Enrollment Reporting. - (a) The School Board agrees that the School will report School enrollment to OSPI in the same manner and using the same definitions of enrolled students and annual average full-time equivalent enrollment as is required of Washington public school districts. - (b) The School Board agrees that the School will meet all CEDARS reporting requirements as outlined in OSPI's annual CEDARS data manual.